Can You Expunge a Misdemeanor in North Carolina?

 You are eligible for an expungement if the crime was committed by someone who stole your identity, if you were a first time offender under the age of 21 (this only counts for alcohol and drug violations), if your conviction was reversed or dismissed, or if you were pardoned for your crime.

 As you can see, expunction laws are very complex and, depending on the misdemeanor, require a number of specific forms and filings.
 If you’ve been charged with a misdemeanor and would like to have it expunged from your record, it’s important to complete the process correctly, and an experienced lawyer can certainly help.
-Contact Mulligan Epstein Attorneys as soon as possible for a consultation.
+Contact Mulligan Attorneys, as soon as possible for a consultation.
 We’ll fight for your rights and do everything in our power to help you put the past behind you and move forward.